christianrua/data-structures-and-algorithms/README.md

-# aws_cdk_airflow
+# Data Structures and Algorithms
-this is a practice realted with airflow in aws
+this is a Udemy course, related wiht data structures and algorithms, and how you can takle a success technical interview.